‘Positioning capital for the economy ahead’: Anna Skarbek AM speaks at 2026 ACSI Conference

 Anna Skarbek joins Centre for Climate and Energy Policy panel: Towards a Long-Term Emissions Strategy for Australia

-On 26 February 2020, the Centre for Climate and Energy Policy convened a discussion between experts and stakeholders on Australia’s national 2050 emissions strategy.
+At an event convened by the Centre for Climate and Energy Policy on February 26, Climateworks' Anna Skarbek joined experts and stakeholders discussing the need for and analytical underpinnings of Australia’s national 2050 emissions strategy.

 11.03.20